- slide 1 of 3

 - slide 3 of 3

 Craft activities will also improve fine motor skills.
-Some of these do require special materials, and so you may want to order materials at the beginning of the year with your classroom money, or you can ask parents to donate some of the materials.
+Some of those listed below require special materials, and so you may want to order materials at the beginning of the year with your classroom money.
+You can also ask parents to donate some of the materials.
 It is important to give students plenty of opportunities to engage in activities to improve fine motor skills without going over your budget.

 Here are a few ideas: